 I am proud to be an American.
 From sea to shining sea, whenever anyone asks me where I am from while I'm abroad, I always proudly tell them the beautiful sunshine state of Florida.
 I admit though, lately with all these "Florida Men" I will sometimes just say the States!
-There are some out there though who should be ashamed that they are from the United States.
+There are some out there though who should be ashamed they are from the United States.
 I'm talking to you Mr. Norts & New Balances - you're giving me a bad rep.

 Dead giveaways for American students?
 Wearing gym clothes EVERYWHERE.
 I understand your norts and frat tanks are comfortable, but so is a sundress with a comfortable pair of flats.
-Try and blend in with society by dressing up a little bit, it won't take you any longer to get ready in the morning, and as a bonus you'll always be ready for pictures, along with being socially conscious.
+Try and blend in with society by dressing up a little bit.
+Throwing on something nicer won't take you any longer to get ready in the morning.
+As a bonus, you'll always be ready for pictures, along with being socially conscious.

-Going out clothing is another dead give-away for students.
-Too little clothing in general, especially when it's cold out, coupled with a lack of modestly is like holding a sign over your head saying "Hello!
+Night out attire is another dead giveaway for study abroad students.
+Too little clothing in general, especially when it's cold out, coupled with a lack of modesty is like holding a sign over your head saying "Hello!
 I am naive of cultural norms and American."
-If you don't know how to dress, just wear a lot of black.
+If you don't know how to dress, just wear a lot of blacks.
 It goes from day to night easily, and always matches.

-I know I just went on a rant about clothing, but this is a separate issue all together.
-A major giveaway of Americans in Italy, is wearing shorts.
+I know I just went on a rant about clothing, but this is a separate issue altogether.
+A major giveaway of Americans in Italy is wearing shorts.
 Italians quite honestly just don't wear shorts.
 It's part of their whole "non si fa" (we don't do that) thing.
-I will admit, there are some days in August where I hang up my pride, and take out the shorts because it's just too hot.
+I will admit, there are some days in August where I hang up my pride and take out the shorts because it's just too hot.
 But as a rule of thumb, it's only because I know I'm not going anywhere important.
 Not to mention if you're traveling and seeing new sights it's better to avoid shorts anyway, because you won't be able to get into any churches.

 Traveling in Packs